Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Formulation for simultaneous estimation of objects and their positions for tidying up

 \section{Formulation for simultaneous estimation of $N$ objects and their positions for tidying up}

 The Tidy Up Here task has a time limit.
-In other words, among the number of scattered objects in the environment, the number of objects to be tidied up is finite.
+Specifically, among the number of scattered objects in the environment, the number of objects to be tidied up is finite.
 In this case, the problem of simultaneously finding $N$ objects and positions to be tidied up from the total number $D$ of detected objects is as follows:

 where the set of indexes $d$ of the selected objects to be tidied is denoted as $\mathcal{D}$.
 Note that $1 \le N \le D$.